Perspective | Ruth Bader Ginsburg had a vision for America. Her colleagues thwarted it.

 And so she waited.

-She could individually do much to expand civil rights, hemmed in as she was by the appointees of the conservative revival.
+She could individually do much to expand civil rights, even hemmed in as she was by the appointees of the conservative revival.
 Before she voted for same-sex marriage, she was the first Supreme Court justice to officiate that sort of union in her chambers.

 Why didn’t she step down while Barack Obama had the power to replace her?
 She was waiting: for a justice, as she said, who would resemble her.
 And although she didn’t admit it, we knew she was waiting for Hillary Clinton to replace Justice Antony Scalia with a liberal, somebody with a stiffer spine for progressive battles than the one Obama had shown.
 Had there been five liberals after 2016, she would have been the senior liberal in the majority, and able to assign all the liberal decisions.
 She would have been the closest thing to the chief justice on a liberal court.